HurrieCrane/go-shell/README.md

+## Go-Shell

-Just a fun little project to learn go
+This is just a fun little project to learn go.
+This repo contains a the basics of a shell written in Go